 Fuhrman’s scenes with screen partner Stefanie Scott sizzle with chemistry.
 When Eleanor makes a deal with a man to let them hide in the coop at night in exchange for fresh bread to feed him, one can get a feel for Eleanor’s pure intentions.
 Her bond with Mary is, at its core, the lifeblood of The Last Thing Mary Saw.
 The horror element shines brightly, and when we finally do indeed arrive at “the last thing Mary saw,” the revelations are well worth the wait.

-The Last Thing Mary Saw screened at the 2021 Fantasia International Film Festival, and has been picked up by Shudder for release in early 2022.
+The Last Thing Mary Saw screened at the 2021 Fantasia International Film Festival, and has been picked up by Shudder for release on Thursday, January 20, 2022.
 The Last Thing Mary Saw will have its UK Premiere at FrightFest 2021 on August 28th.